-- 1. Acquire knowledge of laws and rules' regulating the established California's barbering practices. - 2.
-Acquire the knowledge of sanitation and disinfection as related to all phases of hair, and skin. - 3.
-Acquire knowledge of general theory relative to barbering including anatomy, physiology, chemistry, and theory. - 4.
-Acquire business management techniques common to barbering.
+1. Acquire knowledge of laws and rules' regulating the established California's barbering practices.

+2. Acquire the knowledge of sanitation and disinfection as related to all phases of hair, and skin.

+3. Acquire knowledge of general theory relative to barbering including Hair Cutting Hair Styling, Shaving, chemistry, and theory.

+4. Acquire business management techniques common to barbering.